ArtOfCode-/concaten/README.md

     even think about things like comments or whitespace -- it just takes the tokens and runs with them.
   Can read from both a string in memory and a file on the disk directly.
 The former will make `eval`
     easier to code, and the latter makes the interpreter a little easier to write.
+- [x] `ctn_object.h` - 0.1
+  The building block of the language.
+Even lambdas are manipulatable objects.
+Can store any type of data,
+    because Concaten is dynamically typed, after all.